‘It’s powerful medicine to know there are great people out there in the world’

 Amy’s reaction: “With this new gift, we are down from 32 months of payments to 21 months.
 That is almost a full YEAR of our lives released from this financial weight.
 This organization, the people who run it, and the people who support it, are true goodness, kindness, compassion and love.
 Thank you!”

 How you can help us help Amy more: Even with this latest gift, Chris and Amy are looking at paying another $6,700 before this odyssey finally ends.
-If you would like to direct a specific donation to help give them more financial breathing room, simply mail checks in any amount made out to Denver Actors Fund (with Amy Arpan’s name written in the topic field), to P.O.
+If you would like to direct a specific donation to help give them more breathing room, simply mail checks in any amount made out to The Denver Actors Fund (with Amy Arpan’s name written in the topic field), to P.O.
 Box 11182, Denver, CO 80211.
 Or use this donation link.
 If you use the online option, be sure to designate that your donation is a targeted donation for Amy Arpan.
 (She will receive 100 percent of your donation.)
 Otherwise, your donation will be applied to the replenishment of the Denver Actors Fund’s general fund.

 The Denver Actors Fund has now made more than $462,000 available to Colorado artists in medical need.

 Note: At Denver Actors Fund, anonymity of aid recipients is presumed and fully protected, unless and until the recipient chooses to have his or her story told.